 “And Jesus, moved with compassion, put forth his hand, and touched him, and saith unto him, I will; be thou clean.”
 (Mark 1:41 KJV)

 Leprosy… It is a skin disease.
 It can also cause nerve damage and muscle problems among other things.
 As per the law that Moses gave Israel back in Numbers 5:1-4, Lepers were to be effectively excluded from town.
 They would form leper colonies where those who had the disease would form a community to deal with the necessities of life.
 This is one of many stories told of Jesus healing a leper.
 The most popular in Luke 17:11-19 of the ten that were healed and the one who returned to give thanks.
 In contrasting the story in Luke with this story in Mark 1, I am intrigued.
 This is more than a story of someone who is sick in a long line of people who are sick that asked for healing and received it.
+This one is a disobedient leper.
 Consider a few details…

 This leper does not appear to have been in a leper colony.
 This leper does not shout out “unclean” to warn those passing by that this community is considered unclean.
 He comes right up within speaking distance of Jesus and kneels down before Him.
 No acknowledgment of his uncleanliness in the sense that it may put Jesus or His disciples in harms way.
 Yet he does acknowledge his uncleanliness in the sense that he asks Jesus to make him clean if He is willing.
 Upon granting the request and receiving the instruction to both comply with the regulations Moses handed down in Leviticus 14:1-20 and to be a witness to the priests of what God was doing in their midst, he flat out disregards the instruction.
 Not only does he disregard that instruction, but further disregards the other instruction and gets the people in the upcoming villages riled up with evidence of the healing power of Jesus.
 While we think no harm could actually be done by spreading the word of what Jesus has done, this was contrary to the specific instruction that Jesus gave, and challenges presented themselves that may not have otherwise been there.
 Such a challenge “…that Jesus could no more openly enter into the city, but was without in desert places: and they came to him from every quarter.”
 (Mark 1:45b)